Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Abstract

 \section{Abstract}

-We prove a combinatorial formula for Macdonald cumulants which generalizes the celebrated formula of Haglund for Macdonald polynomials.
+We prove a combinatorial formula for Macdonald cumulants which generalizes the celebrated formula of Haglund, Haiman and Loehr for Macdonald polynomials.
 We provide several applications of our formula.
-Firstly, it gives a new, constructive proof of a strong factorization property of Macdonald polynomials proven recently by the author of this paper.
-Moreover it proves that Macdonald cumulants are $q,t$--positive in the monomial and in the fundamental quasisymmetric bases.
+Firstly, it allows us to give a new, constructive proof of a strong factorization property of Macdonald polynomials proven recently by the author of this paper.
+Moreover, we prove that Macdonald cumulants are $q,t$--positive in the monomial and in the fundamental quasisymmetric bases.
 Furthermore, we use our formula to prove the recent higher-order Macdonald positivity conjecture for the coefficients of the Schur polynomials indexed by hooks.
 Our combinatorial formula relates Macdonald cumulants to the generating function of $G$-parking functions, or equivalently to a certain specialization of the Tutte polynomials.